asharirfan/website-file-changes-monitor/readme.txt

 Tags: file monitor, file integrity scanner, file checker, file scanner, file security, security, file changes, file changes scanner
 Requires at least: 4.5
 Tested up to: 5.2
-Stable tag: 1.0.0
+Stable tag: 1.1
 Requires PHP: 5.6.20

-A hassle-free way to get alerted of file changes on your WordPress site & boost security.
+An easy way to get alerted via email of file changes on your WordPress site & boost security.

 == Description ==

-### Get alerted of file changes on your WordPress site with a hassle-free plugin.
+### Get alerted via email of file changes on your WordPress sites

-Identify leftover files that can lead to sensitive business & technical data exposure, and pinpoint malware injections early to avoid irreparable site damage.
+Identify leftover files that can lead to sensitive business & technical data exposure.
+Pinpoint malware injections early to avoid irreparable site damage with this hassle-free plugin.

 Everyone who owns a WordPress website knows how difficult it is to manage the site's files.
 Leftover backup and source code files are very common, and they are the number one source of sensitive data breaches.
 Also, in case of a successful hack attack it is almost impossible to detect the infiltration and identify all the source code changes!

-Use the Website File Changes Monitor plugin to easily spot leftover files, injected malware and code changes!
+Use the Website File Changes Monitor plugin to easily get alerted via email and spot leftover files, injected malware and code changes!
 Remove files that could leave you expose and clean malware infections at the earliest possible.

 ### Why Do You Need a Website File Changes Monitor?